dre4ft/ObscuraScan/README.md

 # ObscuraScan (OBScan)

-ObscuraScan (or **OBScan** for short) is a fast, lightweight port scanner designed for network reconnaissance and service discovery.
-OBScan not only scans open ports on a target host but also retrieves service banners, unveiling the secrets of the network.
+ObscuraScan (**OBScan**) is a fast, lightweight network reconnaissance tool designed for port scanning and service identification.
+With added flexibility for handling hostnames, banner grabbing, and customizable protocols, OBScan is a powerful tool for security professionals, developers, or anyone exploring the depths of a network.

-Whether you're a security professional, developer, or just exploring the unknown, OBScan is your go-to tool for uncovering what lies behind the veil of the network.

 ---

 ## ✨ Features
-- **Fast and concurrent scanning**: Harness the power of Go's goroutines to scan multiple ports simultaneously.
+- **Protocol support**: Choose between TCP or other supported protocols for scanning.
+- **Hostname and IP scanning**: Seamlessly scan using IP addresses or domain names with automatic DNS resolution.
+- **Port range customization**: Specify single ports, multiple ports, or ranges (e.g., `80`, `20-100`).
-- **Banner grabbing**: Peek behind open ports and identify running services.
+- **Banner grabbing**: Identify running services behind open ports.
+- **Vulnerability Detection**: Identify known vulnerabilities base on the banner we grab ( using the NIST api )
-- **Customizable scanning**: Define port ranges and timeout values to suit your reconnaissance needs.
+- **Timeout settings**: Adjust connection timeouts to suit your needs.
-- **Portable binary**: Cross-platform compatibility with no external dependencies.
+- **Multi-host scanning**: Scan multiple resolved IPs for a single hostname.

 ---